dcerge/-sdflc-react-router-pages/README.md

     component: 'content', // note that we use string we would hook up with the componentsMap.
     options: {
       some: 'Test'
+    }
   },
-    items: [
   {
     name: 'About',
     subtitle: '',
     url: '/about',
     component: ContentPage // note that we use component here },
   {
     name: 'Projects',
     subtitle: 'manage your projects on the page',
     url: '/projects',
     component: 'projects', // note that we use string we would hook up with the componentsMap.
     roles: ['manager'], // make sure we render the page only if <SdFlcReactRouterPages/> has 'manager' in its `roles` array.
     items: [
       {
         name: 'Edit',
         subtitle: 'project settings',
         url: '/projects/edit/:projectId',
         component: 'projectEdit', // note that we use string we would hook up with the componentsMap.
         visible: false,
         options: {
           mode: 'edit'
         }
       }
     ]
   },
   {
     name: 'Not Found',
     url: '*',
     component: 'notFound', // note that we use string we would hook up with the componentsMap.
     layout: 'layoutNotFound' // note that we use string we would hook up with the componentsMap.
-      }
-    ]
   }
 ];